Suzuki frame

-The Suzuki frame is a medical device, used for helping heal broken fingers, especially those with deep, complex intra-articular fractures.
+A Suzuki frame is a medical device, used for helping heal broken fingers, especially those with deep, complex intra-articular fractures.
 Rubber bands are used to generate traction between two metal Kirschner wires that are inserted into the bone on either side of a fracture.

 The device was named after its inventor, Yasushi Suzuki, who first described it in 1994.